ofzza/github-projects-extension/README.md

 # GitHub Projects Chrome extension

-- Adds a functional search-bar to Github Projects page.
+- Adds a functional search-bar, labels management and other functionality to Github Projects page.
 - Adds label management to project page's cards

 ### Deployment